amsdc/.github/profile/README.md

-All projects are currently being moved out of this organization.
+All projects have been removed from this organization.
+This does not mean they have been deleted.

 As believers in open-source, we believe in using opensource tools to manage our code.
 GitHub does not meet this requirement, hence we are shifting away